-We have a team of dedicated Patient Research Ambassadors (PRAs) who support our research agenda across the Trust and in our local community.
+We have a volunteer team of dedicated Patient Research Ambassadors (PRAs) who support our research across the Trust and in our local community.

 Our PRAs may have a passion for research for a specific condition where they have experience as a patient or carer.
-They may work with a particular department in the hospital to inform more patients about research into a condition.
-Or they may work with staff to help improve ways in which we make our research available to patients who may wish to take part.
+They may work with a particular department in the hospital to inform more patients about research into a condition, or with staff to help improve ways in which we make our research available to patients who may wish to take part.

 Hear from PRA Bill Ware about life as a PRA: